SAP-samples/adaptation-project-exercises/chapters/2.0-get-fam-with-gen/README.md

    1. Enter the Configuration information required for your adaptation project:
          - From the Select System dropdown list select the system you want to use.
          - From the dropdown list in the Select Application field, choose "Demo App for Travel V2 (sap.demo.travel.v2)" the SAP Fiori application that will be as the basis for your application variant.
-         - To enhance the application with additional capabilities and logic, you need to select the No option in answer to Enable Safe Mode?
    2. Press the Next button.
 <img src="img/configuration.png" width="1000" />